 Drew Koenig — Drew has ongoing, borderline unhealthy obsession with pop culture, but with television in particular.
 When he’s not aggressively trying to get out of a perpetual state of catching up, he can be found passionately defending the ending of Lost.
 More of his online work can be found at The Lost Cause and he also co-hosts The Lost Cause Pod.

 Candice Horde — An English enthusiast who watches a couple of shows from time to time.
 Candice is an honors graduate of Texas Tech University with an English double major in Creative Writing and Technical Communication.
 She loves the colors turquoise and pearl pink, and binges all 7 seasons of Buffy the Vampire Slayer at least once a year.
 She’s also a huge fan of anime, basketball, and Japanese and Chinese action movies.

-Jennifer Knutson — Wife, mother, and TV enthusiast.
-Jennifer has a degree in Communications, a minor in English, a background in marketing, and a deep love for all story telling mediums.
+Jennifer Knutson — Wife, mother and TV enthusiast.
+She has a degree in Communications, a minor in English, a background in marketing, and a deep love for all sstorytelling mediums.
 The TV obsession probably started from birth, but hit saturation level with Buffy The Vampire Slayer and hasn’t dissipated since.
 She has a weakness for dark & twisty heroes and selfless love stories.
 When she’s not working, raising her little human, or spending time with her spouse, she’s writing, analyzing, tweeting, and obsessing about all things Arrow.
 You can check out her blog here.

 Want to join our team?
 Find out more.